sebastinas/python-libdiscid/README.rst

 License
 -------

-python-libdiscid is released under the Expat license.
+python-libdiscid is released under the MIT license.
 Check LICENSE for details.